 The potato arrived in Ireland in the mid-to-late 16th century.
 The damp, cool Irish climate and soil conditions proved perfect for potatoes and the potato rapidly moved from a simple garden vegetable to a staple food crop for both man and animals as it was cheap to grow and even a small plot could produce a hearty crop.
 The high mineral and vitamin content of the potato also made it a perfect, cheap food for the poor of Ireland and was a welcome change from the cereal crops, they had been dependent on.

 The dependence on potatoes as a staple food, however, also proved a curse for the Irish with the Potato Famine in Ireland.
-The first in 1739 was a result of cold weather but the famine of 1845-49 in Ireland was caused by potato blight, a rapidly spreading disease which wiped out the potato crops and resulted in the death of over 1,000,000 Irish.
+The first in 1739 was a result of cold weather but the famine of 1845-49 in Ireland was caused by potato blight, a rapidly spreading disease that wiped out the potato crops and resulted in the death of over 1,000,000 Irish.
 Of those who survived over two million emigrated (many to the US and the UK) and several million in Ireland were left destitute.

 Food in Ireland Today

 Like the rest of the UK and Europe, Ireland has a thriving modern food culture, fast-foods, and ethnic restaurants found mainly in the major cities.
 Younger chefs have embraced the heritage of their food and often work with familiar recipes creating them in news ways but outside the cities, Irish food predominantly remains traditional and hearty fare from recipes handed down over generations.

 The pig is the oldest domesticated animal in Ireland and its presence is still widespread in the food and cooking of Ireland with sausages, bacon, gammon appearing in many recipes especially Dublin coddle–considered one of Ireland’s national dishes – made from bacon, sausages, and of course, potatoes.